pikonamaro/VotSchoolProject/README.md

 # VotSchoolProject
 # Node.js Web Application with MySQL Database

 This is a simple web application built with Node.js and Express, using a MySQL database and deployed with Docker.
-The application takes user input through an HTML form, stores the input in the MySQL database, and displays the stored information in a list.
+The application takes user input through an HTML form, stores the input in the MySQL database, and displays the stored information in a table.